 access to the tools

-the full product. not a limited tier, not a freemium gate. the same software the SMBs use, running on foundation-hosted infrastructure. we're a co-op, not a SaaS company with extra steps.
+the full product. not a limited tier, not a freemium gate. the same software the businesses use, running on co-op-hosted infrastructure. we're a cooperative, not a SaaS company with extra steps.

 a vote

-governance voice on platform-level decisions. board elections, policy, direction. one member, one vote. not weighted by how much you pay.
+governance voice on cooperative-wide decisions. board elections, policy, direction. one member, one vote. not weighted by how much you pay.

 full transparency